-- (a) To qualify for the Degree of Bachelor of Science a student must: - i. be credited with a minimum of 360 points towards the qualification; and - ii. be credited with the course listed in Schedule A to these Regulations; and - iii. satisfy the requirements for a major as listed in Schedule B to these Regulations. - (b) At least 255 of the 360 points must be from courses listed in Schedule C to these Regulations; and up to 105 of the 360 points may be for courses from any degree of the University. - (c) In addition to these requirements a student must be credited with courses to the value of: - i. at least 225 points above 100-level, and - ii. at least 90 points at 300-level.
+- (a) To qualify for the Degree of Bachelor of Science a student must: - i. be credited with a minimum of 360 points towards the qualification; and - ii. be credited with the course listed in Schedule C to these Regulations and - iii. satisfy the requirements for a major as listed in Schedule S to these Regulations and may optionally satisfy the requirements for a minor as listed in Schedule S to these Regulations or those minors provided for in the General Conditions for Credit Regulations. - (b) At least 255 of the 360 points must be from courses listed in Schedule V of these Regulations; and up to 105 of the 360 points may be for courses from any degree of the University. - (c) In addition to these requirements a student must be credited with courses to the value of: - i. at least 225 points above 100-level and - ii. at least 90 points at 300-level.